MasterFacilityList/mfl_api/docs/api.rst

 Using the API - Basic Principles
 ==================================
-.. include:: ../substitutes.txt
+.. include:: substitutes.txt

 All the material here assumes that you already have access to an MFL test environment.

-See :doc:`sandbox` and :doc:`../installing/evaluator_install` or
+See :doc:`sandbox` and :doc:`evaluator_install` or :doc:`developer_install`
-:doc:`../installing/developer_install` for information on how to get access to a test environment.
+for information on how to get access to a test environment.

 HTTP and HTTPS
 ---------------